eaceto/SwiftySimpleKeychain/README.md

 # SwiftySimpleKeychain

 A wrapper (written only in Swift) to make it really easy to deal with iOS, macOS, watchOS and Linux Keychain and store your user's credentials securely.
-Based on Auth0's SimpleKeychain (Thank you @Auth0!).
+Based on [Auth0's SimpleKeychain](https://github.com/auth0/SimpleKeychain) Thank you @Auth0!

 ## Table of Contents